 AFAR Local Expert

 about 1 year ago

 Italy’s oldest cafe has been serving coffee on a silver tray with a water chaser and a cookie since opening in 1720.
 Caffè Florian features a series of ornate gilded Neo-Baroque salons with frescoes and red velvet banquettes, as well as outdoor seating on the terrace – perfect for people-watching across St Mark’s Square.
 The coffee house has been favored by literati over the years, including Casanova, Goethe, Byron and Dickens.
 Beyond coffee, espresso and tea, it serves a variety of spirits, snacks and pastries.
 On certain nights there's even music from a live orchestra, which is a particularly magical experience.

 over 3 years ago

-This jewel box of a coffee shop was a favorite of Casanova, Byron, Goethe, Dickens and Ezra Pound.
+This jewel box of a coffee shop was beloved by Casanova, Byron, Goethe, Dickens, and Ezra Pound.
 Yes, it's been around that long: Opened in 1720, it's one of the oldest coffee shops in the world.
-Head into one of the elaborately decorated gemlike rooms, sit on a red velvet banquette and order something as intoxicating as Venice herself.
+Head into one of the elaborately decorated gemlike rooms, sit on a red velvet banquette, and order something as intoxicating as Venice herself.
 Coffee arrives on a silver tray with a water chaser and a cookie, just as it did for Byron and Casanova.